 Impact of this Beginning Blogger Mistake: Rework, and delayed SEO progress.
 Exactly the kind of thing a beginning blogger would do!
 Ugh!

-Blogging Mistake #2: Not researching SEO before hitting go on the first 40 posts…ugh
+Blogging Mistake #2: Not relearning SEO before hitting go on the first 40 posts…ugh

 Several years ago my wife ran a very successful online business selling Cowboy Hats.
 While she’s since shut it down, I did most, if not all, of the SEO work for her, helping her to get the front page of Google and staying there in the Top 3 Links for her keywords.